thangcest2/DataStructureAndAlgorithm/README.md

 This repo contains my exercises as self-learning process I do at home.
   - Folders are separated by programming language name: eg /php, /javascript,...
-  - Don't use gitflow

-Most of them are from the book names: Cấu Trúc Dữ Liệu và Giải Thuật - tác giả Lê Minh Hoàng

 I have started taking real adventure from today: Sat Nov  7 22:09:25 ICT 2015

-The rest are some fundamental techniques / Tests.

-Folder Structure:

-php
---Adventure
-  ---Design Patterns : *List of design patterns*
-  ---OOPCore : *Base classes which will be spreadly used in this repo*
-  ---Services : **

-BookPractise

-InterviewJorkers

-Utilities

 ATTENTION: